 Use them as a baby gate to safely contain pets or small children.

-This is especially helpful because you can easily take them with you to grandma’s or other places that require a baby gate, without having to pack a large regular baby gate.
-(By the way, the model for this tip is my dog, Charlie) πŸ™‚
+This is especially helpful when visiting.
+Simply take them with you to Grandma’s or other places that require a baby gate.
+No need to pack a large regular baby gate.
+(By the way, the model for this tip is my dog, Charlie) ๐Ÿ™‚

 10 brilliant ways to use tension rods - several across doorways to corral pets or kids